-For example, if you’re researching stationary exercise bikes and find that one product in particular has a tendency to shred drive belts, based on the customer reviews, you could reasonably assume you might experience the same.
-Or, if another product has a reputation for great price but poor customer service, you can decide whether or not saving a few dollars is worth the headache should something go wrong.
+For example, if you’re researching stationary exercise bikes and find that one product, in particular, has a tendency to shred drive belts, based on the customer reviews, you could reasonably assume you might experience the same.
+Or, if another product has a reputation for a great price but poor customer service, you can decide whether or not saving a few dollars is worth the headache should something go wrong.

 4. Use Common Sense

 Next, use common sense.
-In other words, if the manufacturer makes a lot of big, bold claims that sound too good to be true (especially prevalent within the anti-aging, ASOTV, and nutritional supplements industries.), the reality is that they probably are.
+In other words, if the manufacturer makes a lot of big, bold claims that sound too good to be true, the reality is that they probably are.

 In fact, according to a 2013 TIME article, this over-the-top-ness is not just a solid way of discerning whether or not a product will live up to the hype, it’s also a way to ferret out the fake reviews that generally come along with them.
 This is because fake reviews often tend to be “overdone and emotional,” and to include an excessive number of superlatives (e.g. exaggerated expressions).

-In addition to the above, other language “red flags” that might indicate a fake review are:
+In addition to the above, other red flags that might indicate a fake review are:

-- The use of figurative language.
-In other words, if you read a review about a utilitarian product (let’s say an ASOTV product such as Power Pressure Cooker XL) that features a lot of rosy, it-changed-my-life language, this might be a good indication it’s fake.
+The use of figurative language.
+In other words, if you read a review about a product that features a lot of “it-changed-my-life language,” this might be a good indication it’s fake.